 - Platforms.
 Choosing optimal platform/s for the specific use-case coupled with having the proper skillsets to manage will be imperative to tie it all together.

 The EMS opportunity is significant.
 The shift is in motion, and stakeholders are starting to organize around it.
 We saw an event pure-play acquire a marketing services company.
 We’re seeing the biggest players in the event ecosystem weaving “digital” into their positioning.
-It’s no longer a matter of “if” but “how fast” event marketing services grow.
-There will be an advantage to those who see it with clear eyes and begin managing it.
-The question now is who will be out front as a leader on this versus who will lag behind and get pulled along by their competition and customers.
+It’s no longer a matter of “if” but “how fast” event marketing services grows.
+There will be an advantage to those who see it with clear eyes and begin managing to it.
+The question now is who will be out front as a leader versus who will lag behind and get pulled along by their competition and customers.